luisotavio756/github-repository-manager/frontend/README.md

    Web Application from RepositoryList
 </h1>
 <h4 align="center">
   This project was developed only from merge concepts of the ReactJS + TypeScript.
-It possible list repositories from user/organization and save.
+It possible list repositories from user/organization, save and destroy.
 </h4>
 <p align="center">
   <a href="#rocket-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;